-Reaching cloud networks via client VPN
+Reaching cloud networks via client VPN¶

-General concept
+General concept¶

-The default behaviour of the VPN service, however, will push a route for the network that is chosen during the setup process.
+Exactly how the client handles routes will vary between clients and operating systems.
+The default behaviour of the VPN service is to push a route for the network that you’ve chosen during the setup process.

 If your cloud infrastructure contains more than a single subnet that you want to reach over the VPN, you need to manually add that subnet to the VPN servers configuration.